Greetings, Corvallis-area teachers!

 - Local musician and experienced educator, Magic Mama (Kjersten Hallin) leads the activities; you may have caught Magic Mama at past public library performances.

-- The activity gets kids moving and gets them thinking!
+- Even if viewed from home, this activity can get kids moving and gets them thinking!

 HOW IT HELPS TEACHERS: